How Do I Know If I Have A Male Or Female Goldfish?

 Male goldfish also usually have longer, pointier dorsal, pectoral, and anal fin tips compared to the females of the same species.
 The dorsal fin is located on the top back of the fish between the head and the tail.

-Once the male fish has reached sexual maturity (depending on the quality of life, it can be anything from a year) and is ready to start spawning, you will be able to see white spots like pimples form on their gill covers, bottom fins or scales called breeding starts.
+Once the male fish has reached sexual maturity (depending on the quality of life, it can be anything from a year) and is ready to start spawning, you will be able to see white spots like pimples form on their gill covers, bottom fins or scales called breeding stars.
 Here, you can tell who is who in the aquarium.

 Talking about spots, should you see white spots on fish around the body and gills of your fish and see symptoms like loss of appetite, lethargy, or their gills working harder than usual?
 It is best to investigate and start treatment for this parasite, Ich, or the white spot disease, found in freshwater fish.
 If left untreated, this can be deadly to your fish, so it is best to look out for this highly contagious parasite.